 Highpointers Foundation Projects

-The Highpointers Foundation provided two benches on Magazine Mountain and a registration box.
+The Highpointers Foundation provided two benches and an information kiosk on Magazine Mountain plus a trailhead registration box.

 California – Mount Whitney2012 - Amount of financial assistance: roughly $900